grauds/clematis.doc/docs/clematis-explained/data-querying/money-tracker.md

 ## Typed Responses

-Fetching data from the backend requires classes to get JSON parsed in a typed manner, and there are two kind of such classes in the project's `model` library.
+Fetching data from the backend requires classes to get JSON parsed in a typed manner, and there are two kinds of such classes in the project's `model` library.

 1. Data Transfer Objects for generic responses like in report endpoints and others, not obeying [REST Hateoas](https://en.wikipedia.org/wiki/HATEOAS) contract in `libs/model/src/dto` directory.